otto-de/gatekeeper/docs/index.rst

 Gatekeeper Documentation
 ========================

-For multiple services as many pipelines are required, while in each pipeline different servers can be provisioned.
+For multiple services many pipelines are required, while in each pipeline different servers can be provisioned.
 A pipeline naturally does not know anything about the state of a server.
-To give any pipeline for any service all relevant information, what server can be provisioned (or not) the Gatekeeper was built.
+To give any pipeline for any service all relevant information which server can be provisioned (or not) the Gatekeeper was built.

 The Gatekeeper manages the gates to different environments (e.g.”test-server”, “integration-server”, “production-server”).
 In this way you can manage the provisioning of all your servers for all your pipelines in one single place.